 Be the ambitious young adult you are by shopping at environmentally conscious fashion labels who actively put sustainability at the forefront of their business.
 A few examples: Reformation, Patagonia, and Re/Done.

-Resist on giving in to trends unless you are wholeheartedly in love.
+Resist on giving in to trends unless you’re wholeheartedly in love.

 Go find those one-of-a-kind gems from vintage and thrift stores.
 You’ll be saving the environment while owning something no one else will have.
-PLUS, you’d be supporting a local business.
+Plus, you’d often be supporting a local business.

 Does a shirt or pair of jeans not fit you like they once did?
 Consider getting your garments tailored for the perfect fit instead of re-buying.

-Skip the dryer entirely and air dry your clothes.
-Pro tip: this will keep your clothes in tip-top shape.
+Skip the dryer entirely and air dry your clothes; this’ll keep them in tip-top shape.

 BEAUTY AND BATH

 Start incorporating non-toxic beauty and bath products to your everyday routine.
-Your health will thank you.
+Your body will thank you.

 Make your own exfoliate using coconut oil, sugar, and coffee grounds.

-Wash your hair using apple cider vinegar for the healthiest shine.
+Wash your hair using ACV for the healthiest shine.